itzjnn/itzjnn/README.md

 ## 🧠 Fun Facts

-- I'm CSC eligible and actively pursuing opportunities to work with the **Government of the Philippines**.
 - I enjoy staying updated with the latest trends in technology and continuously expanding my skill set.

 Thanks for stopping by!
 Let's connect and build something amazing together. 🚀